Windows 11 Not Detecting USB-C Monitors, Why?

 What could be the causes of USB-C monitor detection issues in Windows 11?

-First, let’s talk about updates.
-A lot of folks have noticed their monitor woes began with the Windows 11 22H2 update.
-It seems like certain updates might tweak how your PC communicates with USB-C ports and monitors, leading to your display getting the cold shoulder.
+First, let’s talk about software updates.
+Many people have pointed out that the trouble began with the Windows 11 22H2 update.
+This means some updates might change how your PC connects with USB-C ports and monitors, leading to your system not recognizing your display anymore.

 Also see: Second Monitor Not Detected After Upgrading to Windows 11